paulteeter/paulteeter.github.io/_posts/2020-06-25-FinalApproach.md

 <h4>New York</h4>
 New York was forever changed by the events of Sept 11.
 Not only did the skyline change drastically, the sense of unity and compassion that overflowed in the city's population was palpable.
 All across the nation, Americans mourned the loss of life, the wanton destruction of our greatest asset.
 Flights were grounded across the country (even globally, in some cases), and there was a major disruption of commercial aviation.
 Just a simple look at the following graph shows the drastic change around 9/11/2001.
 It took about a full year to attain the levels of Pre 9/11 flight totals.
-The following graph displays flights from ALL airports in NY State from 2000-2005
+The following graph displays flights from ALL airports in NYC from 2000-2005

 <img class="image" src="/assets/img/ny2000_2004.png" alt="New York Flights 2000-2004" width="1200" height="500">

-Obviously, the immediate affects of Sept 11 were apparent, even without the data to display, but this graph shows the extent across the state as it related to commercial flights.
+Obviously, the immediate affects of Sept 11 were apparent, even without the data to display, but this graph shows the extent as it related to commercial flights.
 Even though flights were grounded in the US for a total of two days (except emergency medical and approved military flights), there were 10 days of flights before, as well as 18 days of flights after limited service began again.
 This is reflected in the non-zero low point for september, 2001, totalling 13,298 total flights for the month of September from New York's JFK and LaGuardia airports.
+The reason you cannot find a 0 number on this graph is because of the way the data was recorded.
+Each observation was only recorded as a Year and Month, so thats as far as the data can break down.
+I was disappointed to find I couldn't specifically pinpoint the two days US domestic flights were grounded, but I still found some use in organizing the data in the way that I did.

 When factoring in the other major airport servicing the NY Metro area (Newark Liberty Int'l), the totals of course go up, but the trend is essentially the same.
 It took about a year to fully recover back to Pre 9/11 flights.
 Below, the graph shows the three major airports servicing NYC over the span of 20 years.